wearebase/base-bash-bosh/README.md

 ## Usage

-From the command line run the following:
+From the command line, various scripts can be run in a similar way to the install script mentioned above:

     ./bin/bosh <command> <parameters>

-The following commands can be run:

-### Install

-    ./bin/bosh install

-No other commands can be run until your have run the install command.
-This copies the example configuration and environment files to the root of your project.

 ### Deploy

-Builds and deploys code to a server
+Builds (if a build script has been defined) and deploys commited code to a server

     ./bin/bosh deploy <environment-name> <git-branch-or-tag>